waleoyediran/waleoyediran.github.io/_posts/2015-08-13-tablayout-adsl22-issue.md

 - dev
 ---

-I have been battling with some rougue piece of code which I just discovered to be a known bug in the Android Design Support Library v22.2.1
+I have been battling with some rougue piece of code which I just discovered to be a known bug in the Android Design Support Library v22.2.1.
-The TabLayout in a Fragment seem to loose its Tabs when you add/replace the fragment, and randomly shows up when it wants.
+The TabLayout in a Fragment seems to loose its Tabs when you add/replace the fragment, and shows up when only when the fragment is recreated.

 ![ADSL Issue](/images/adsl-issue.png)

-It is a known [issue], and I permanent workaround is expected in a furture release of the library.
+It is a known [issue], and a permanent workaround is expected in a future release of the library.
 So Chris Baines recommends a workaround, by replacing your standard setupWithViewPager method,

 ```java
 @Override